matsen/pplacer/docs/scripts.rst

 mask
 ----

+*Warning:* masking is experimental and we may change our mind about how it gets implemented.

 Alignment masks may be specified through an entry named "mask" in the ``CONTENTS.json`` file of a reference package pointing to a file with a comma-delimited set of 0-based indices in an alignment to **keep** after